davidcoles/vc5/README.md

 address being reachable from two different paths.
 If the router supports Equal Cost Multi-Path (ECMP) routing then the traffic to the VIP is balanced across both load balancing instances.
-Adding more instances with horizintally scale the amount of traffic which can be handled.
+Adding more instances will horizintally scale the amount of traffic which can be handled.

 This is all good until something fails.
 With a basic hashing scheme